yudityaartha/Statistical-Analysis-of-Housing-Prices-in-Boston/README.md

 # Statistical Analysis of Housing Prices in Boston

 This project explores the **Boston Housing Prices** dataset using Python.

 The goal is to uncover key factors influencing house prices and apply **exploratory data analysis (EDA)** and **hypothesis testing** to draw meaningful conclusions.

 ---

 ## Project Objectives
+In this projject I need to uncover key insights and draw correct conclusion from the boston housing prices dataset

-This project is to answer questions as part one of peer graded assignment from IBM Data Analyst Certification from Coursera I need to answer these followings and implementing my hypothesis testing skills on this task:
+This project is one of peer graded assignment from IBM Data Analyst Certification from Coursera

+I need to answer these followings and implementing my hypothesis testing skills on this task:

 ### TASK 1